 In a recent case handled by Maslon, failure to disclose computer evidence and alleged tampering with electronic data resulted in counsel for an opposing party being removed as trial counsel from the case.
 Most sanctions will fall somewhere in the middle of these extremes, but none will benefit your case.

 The rules vary from jurisdiction to jurisdiction on the type of sanction and whether a court will sanction a party that has destroyed relevant evidence.
 Typically, the penalty is harsher if a court finds that the destruction was in bad faith (e.g., intentional) or if the other side is prejudiced by the destruction.
 However, a court may assume that deleted data was harmful to your case, so it is likely that a court will find some prejudice to the other side once it has been determined that evidence has been destroyed.
 Because electronic data discovery has become commonplace, a trend is developing in the courts toward issuing more severe sanctions for destruction.
-If you wish to know more about these cases, please contact us, as we will be happy to discuss them or provide copies to you.
 In any event, the order of the day is CAUTION: If it might be relevant, keep it.

 Litigation affects many aspects of your business, and most litigants are not prepared for the time and expense involved in recovering electronic files and data that, with foresight, could easily have been preserved.
 If you make sure that you know how your business stores electronic data and where the information is kept, it will go a long way toward preserving information that is critical to your claims and avoiding being on the wrong end of an allegation that you have destroyed evidence.
 Consult with your IT department and your legal counsel if you have questions in this area.
 The time to plan is before the complaint gets served and filed.